|

 Three Magazine Subscriptions:

-and Easy Crochet and Easy
+Quick and Easy Painting, Quickand Easy Crochet and Easy

 Home Cooking (apparently not quick)